GluuFederation/flex/docs/install/vm-install/rhel.md

 ```shell
 sudo rpm -import automation-flex-public-gpg.asc
 ```
-- Verify integrity of the downloaded package using published sha256sum.
-Download sha256sum file for the package
+- Verify the integrity of the downloaded package using published `sha256sum`.
+Download the `sha256sum` file for the package
 ```shell
 wget https://github.com/GluuFederation/flex/releases/download/vreplace-flex-version/flex-replace-flex-version-el8.x86_64.rpm.sha256sum  -P /tmp
 ```
-Check the hash if it is matching.
-You may need to change your working directory to where both the rpm and sha256sum file are located.
+Run the command below from the directory where the downloaded package and the `.sha256sum` files are located.
 ```shell
 cd /tmp;
 sha256sum -c flex-replace-flex-version-el8.x86_64.rpm.sha256sum;